Serlopal/pyvacas/README.md

 pip install git+https://github.com/Serlopal/pyvacas.git
 ```

-Alternatively, if you'd rather use the moduel from your local project folder, you can just clone the repo and
+Alternatively, if you'd rather use the module from your local project folder, you can just clone the repo and
 make sure you install the Python dependencies with

 ```